Hello, my name is Alexia Clonda.

-This finding is revolutionary: We can change how we feel using our breath, by the way we breathe Scientific research now shows us clearly, that, by Changing how we breathe, will affect and impact us in some way, either a positively or negatively.
-Knowing this is a game changer, not only for our physical, emotional and mental health, but also how we train and compete.
+This finding is revolutionary: We can change how we feel using our breath by the way we breathe.
+Scientific research now shows us clearly, that Changing how we breathe will affect and impact us in some way, either positively or negatively.
+Knowing this is a game changer, not only for our physical, emotional, and mental health but also for how we train and compete.

 Breathing into Relaxation

-Put your right hand on your belly and just become aware and focus on your breathing, in and out, in and out, in and out.
-Gently close your eyes, breathing in and out through your nose, gently, slowing and easily.
+Put your right hand on your belly and just become aware and focus on your breathing, in and out, in and out.
+Gently close your eyes, breathing in and out through your nose, gently, slowing and easily

-Breathing in and out though your nose, gently, easily and slowly, breathing in through your nose into your hand, breathing out through your nose, breathing in through your nose into your hand, breathing out through your nose.
-Just being aware and focus on the air coming in and going out through your nose.
+Breathing in and out through your nose, gently, easily, and slowly, breathing in through your nose into your hand, breathing out through your nose, breathing in through your nose into your hand, breathing out through your nose.
+Just being aware and focused on the air coming in and going out through your nose.

 Breathing in and out, breathing in and out, breathing in and out, breathing in and out, breathing in and out, breathing in and out, breathing in and out, breathing in and out, breathing in and out.

-This quick and simple breathing exercise can be done anywhere, I invite you to practice this to experience and feel-good breathing and whenever you feel a bit stressed or worried.
+This quick and simple breathing exercise can be done anywhere; I invite you to practice this to experience feel-good breathing whenever you feel a bit stressed or worried.